JGibson90/MS2---London-Life/README.md

 ![](assets/images/colours.png)

 # Features
+- Responsive on all device sizes
 - Fixed navbar making navigation intuitive and simple
 - Interactive Google Maps API with dropdown menus to plot markers with info windows
-- Contact form
+- Contact form with EmailJS integration
 - Social media links

 ## Future Features
 - More map interactivity
-- EmailJS for the signup form
+- Backend Languages to handle the form data

 # Technologies used
 ## Languages used